smy1/swlab/python/README.md

 ## Examples
 ### 1. Merge videos
 The following code calls for the __merge function__ to concatenate several videos into one long video.
-This is done repetitively for all the subfolders listed in the function.
 ```
 from editvid import merge
 merge(folder="C:/Users/user/Desktop/mc_vid",
       children=["a62_c62", "a63_c63", "a64_c64"],
       camera=["BABY", "front", "SBR1", "SCREEN", "影片二"])
 ```
-In the merge function shown above, we need to provide three arguments:
+As shown in the code above, the merge function has three parameters:
 - __folder__: Where is the main project folder that stores all the videos?
 In this example, the main project folder is called "mc_vid", stored in the desktop by a user named "user".
 - __children__: What are the names of the first-level subfolders?
 These subfolders are stored within main project folder and are presumably named after the participants' ID (in this example, "a62_c62", "a63_c63", and "a64_c64").
 By listing all the subfolders here, the merge function will loop through them one by one.
 - __camera__: What are the names of the second-level subfolders?
 These subfolders are stored within the first-level child subfolders.
 These second-level subfolders should be the name of the cameras/video recorders.
 Within these camera subfolders should be all the short, truncated videos that we want to concatenate into one complete long video.